zalzah00/dsai_1.2/lesson.md

 Use [dbdiagram.io](https://dbdiagram.io/d) to design and create ERD.
 Sign in with your Google or Github account.

+`dbdiagram.io` is a free online database schema design and modeling tool.
+It allows you to draw ERD using a markup language called DBML (Database Markup Language).
+It is a simple and easy-to-use language to define and document database schemas.

 ### 2.4 Case Study

 #### 2.4.1 Scenario 1